Deepanshu14111993/Deepanshu14111993/README.md

-- 👋 Hi, I’m @Deepanshu14111993
+- 👋 Hi, I’m @DeepanshuChakraborty
-- 👀 I’m interested in Python, SQL & ML
+- 👀 I’m a data enthusiast and I am currently working as a Data Scientist at Wolters Kluwers India.
-- 🌱 I’m currently learning Data Science.
+- 🌱 I’m a keen learner and contributer to the data science community.
-- 💞️ I’m looking to collaborate on Python, SQL and Data science projects.
+- 💞️ I’m looking to collaborate on Python, SQL, R, Machine Learning, AI and any visualization tools.
-- 📫 How to reach me chakravartydipanshu93@gmail.com
+- 📫 How to reach me chakravartydipanshu93@gmail.com.

 <!---
 Deepanshu14111993/Deepanshu14111993 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.